An economic system for living inside the Earth’s limits indefinitely, through markets rather than central planning.

 In Free Market Ecology, the AI does not need permission from a bureaucrat.
 It needs RURs.
 It checks the resource budget, calculates the ecological cost across every dimension, and reports: this project costs more RURs than you have.
 It then proposes alternatives that fit the budget.
 The constraint is structural, automatic, and operates at machine speed.
 One AI with a budget requires zero bureaucrats.
 A billion AIs with budgets require zero bureaucrats.

-The paperclip maximizer problem, an AI converting mountains into paperclips because its objective function has no ecological constraint, cannot happen in FME.
+The paperclip maximizer problem, an AI converting mountains into paperclips because its objective function has no ecological constraint, runs out of budget in FME.
 Every unit of production requires RURs.
 The AI hits its resource budget after the first few tonnes of steel and optimizes within the constraint instead of consuming without limit.
-This is AI safety through guardrails rather than guards, through budgets rather than alignment.
+The budget binds any agent operating inside the property system; an AI that ignores property law outright is a security problem for collateral seizure and criminal law, not an economics problem.
+For the millions of ordinary AIs acting on their owners’ behalf, this is AI safety through guardrails rather than guards, through budgets rather than alignment.

 And the people who say AI will solve all environmental problems are proposing something worse than they realize.
 An AI managing resources without a market is just a central planner running on GPUs.
 It must decide who gets to live on the coast and who does not, who eats avocados and who does not, who flies and who stays home.
 Every allocation is a trolley problem, a political choice disguised as a technical one.
 Free Market Ecology keeps the market.
 People bid with their RUR budgets.
 Human creativity, taste, competition, and values determine allocation, not an algorithm’s approximation of those things.
-The result is both sustainable and free.
+Without a market, the AI planner must either allocate randomly, which no one will accept, or adopt some group’s preferences about who deserves what, which means whoever controls the AI’s objective function controls the economy.
+The likely result is AI-enforced kleptocracy: whichever clique captures the planning apparatus directs resources to its allies and starves its rivals, now at machine speed and with algorithmic legitimacy.
+Free Market Ecology keeps the market instead.

 The history of wealth has three eras, and each era determined whether war was rational.